NUCAPS/SHARPpy-converter-script/README.md

 # Downloading and Running Offline NUCAPS Data in SHARPpy
 This tutorial explains how to run NUCAPS in SHARPpy in offline mode.
-The steps here outline how to generate NUCAPS text files from netCDF files that are stored locally on a LINUX machine.
+The steps here outline how to generate NUCAPS text files from netCDF files that are stored locally.
+Anaconda and SHARPpy are assumed to be already installed before trying the steps below.

 ## Downloading data for Case Studies